-Mitigation Actions Current Status Progress Update Progress RAG (B17, B21, B23, B24, B25) Circumstances have curtailed our ability to consult and engage, but not the willingness to do so.
+Internal Council Governance issues Mitigation Actions Current Status Progress Update Progress RAG (B17, B21, B23, B24, B25) Circumstances have curtailed our ability to consult and engage, but not the willingness to do so.
 Further planning required following the legislation on Local Government and Elections (Wales) Act 2021 developed to make improvements in the coming year a review of the Council's Consultation Strategy.
 Following a service review in late 2022, a new Customer Service and Communications Manager is expected to be appointed early in the new year.
 A priority will be to develop a Consultation and Engagement Strategy for the Council, working alongside the Communications Officer.
 The intention of the strategy is to have a clear and consistent approach to consultation and engagement across all services which will enable better sharing of customer insight.
 The strategy will act as a toolkit to assist services to consult and engage with communities successfully.
-Amber

 Internal Council Governance issues Mitigation Actions Current Status Progress Update Progress RAG (C30) Identifying and managing risks to the achievement of outcomes.
 Full Action Plan has been developed and shared with Governance and Audit Committee in June 2022 Open This is in progress.
 The Revised Risk Management Framework has been approved by Governance and Audit committee in November 2022, shared with Officers and available on the Council's Infonet.
 Officers are currently reviewing their risks in line with the new framework.
 These will be transferred onto the new Business Planning, Performance and Risk Management System.
 Amber (D39) Engaging with internal and external stakeholders in determining how services and other interventions can best be delivered.
-In relation to the Public Services Board, improvements could be made to ensure greater engagement of internal and external stakeholders in determining interventions which would provide greater synergy between the strategic partnership and operational delivery Open This has been undertaken and employees of PSB organisations have been advised of the consultation on the draft plan to get involved.
+Services Board, improvements could be Open This has been undertaken and employees of PSB organisations have been advised of the consultation on the draft plan to get involved.
 The consultation was also open to other stakeholders and conducted in line with statutory guidance.
 The Well-being Plan is in the final stages of completion and approval by the statutory PSB members.
 The PSB will then look to engage colleagues from across the partner organisations to form working/action groups to ensure achievement of the PSB well-being objectives.
 Green (D40) Considering and monitoring risks facing each partner when working collaboratively including shared risks.
 Full Action Plan has been developed and shared with Governance and Audit Committee in June 2022 Open The Council works closely with ADMs and some of the Community Asset Transfers (CAT) and through this any risks will be identified and monitored.
 Capital Programme and Assets are looking to enhance risk recording and monitoring so this may sit with that in future.
-This requirement has also been included within the review Risk Amber (F66, 73, 74) An Internal Audit review of the risk management framework was Closed Management Framework Complete - Action plan presented, and the New Risk Management Framework approved by Governance and Audit Committee in November 2022.
+This requirement has also been included within the review Risk Management Framework Amber (F66, 73, 74) An Internal Audit review of the risk management framework was Closed Complete - Action plan presented, and the New Risk Management Framework approved by Governance and Audit Committee in November 2022.
 Green